cjwood032/ccg_game_tracker/README.md

 ## Code of Conduct

-Everyone interacting in the CCG_game_tracker project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'cjwood032'/ccg_game_tracker/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the format_game_tracker project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'cjwood032'/format_game_tracker/blob/master/CODE_OF_CONDUCT.md).